 21 percent of Tufts students hold a foreign passport, including foreign citizens, US permanent residents, and Dual US citizens, and they represent 110 countries of citizenship.
 The International Center serves as an academic and social resource for international students, working to raise intercultural awareness, increase knowledge of immigration laws affecting the Tufts international community, and advocate for a campus climate that respects cultural differences.

 Racial and Ethnic Diversity

 Tufts students are racially and ethnically diverse.
 Each year, approximately one third of undergraduate students identify as US students of color.
 Incoming first-year students of color participate in peer leadership programs through the Africana Center, Latino Center, and Asian American Center.
 Student-run clubs and organizations on campus include the African Student Organization, the Arab Students Association, Association of Latin American Students, Association of Multiracial People, Association of South Asians, Black Student Union, Cape Verdean Students Association, Caribbean Student Organization, Chinese Students Association, Filipinx Student Union, Italian Club, Japanese Culture Club, Society of Latinx Engineers and Scientists – and the list goes on.

 Sexuality and Gender Diversity

-We are proud that at Tufts, women take especially strong roles in the sciences and engineering.
-One third of Tufts engineering students are women, and the percentage of female faculty is almost 10% over the national average.
-The Women's Center, part of our Group of Six, is a space open to all students interested in topics and issues broadly related to the experiences of women, the impacts of sexism and misogyny, and the role of gender in our lives.
-In the School of Arts and Science, Tufts women’s, gender, and sexuality studies major is open to people of all genders interested in an interdisciplinary approach to studying the history of sexuality, queer theory, and the way gender roles influence social, political, and economic life around the world.
+We are proud that, at Tufts, women take especially strong roles in the sciences and engineering.
+More than one third of Tufts engineering students are women, and the percentage of female faculty is almost 10% over the national average.
+The Women's Center at Tufts is a space open to all students interested in issues broadly related to the experiences of women, the impacts of sexism and misogyny, and the role of gender in our lives.
+In the School of Arts and Sciences, Tufts’ Women’s, Gender, and Sexuality Studies major is available to students interested in an interdisciplinary approach to studying the history of sexuality, queer theory, and the way gender roles influence social, political, and economic life around the world.